Seniorcisharp/NotionRedux/README.md

 # NOTION Project

 Welcome to the **NOTION** project repository!
 This open-source application is designed to provide powerful tools for managing personal data and tasks.
 Developed and maintained by the community, NOTION aims to enhance productivity and organization.
+This application was created for taking notes.
+But in order to create notes you need to register and log in.

 ## Getting Started